mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Prefix on the Elasticsearch index name.
 Enables the use of Mattermost Elasticsearch on a shared Elasticsearch cluster.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +----------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"IndexPrefix": ""`` with string input.     |